• Poland Spring History

 Maine State Building

 The Maine State Building is a reminder of Maine’s industrial and economic past but is also representative of one of the great milestones in our country’s history.
-Constructed for the World’s Columbian Exposition held in Chicago in 1893, the building was designed by Charles Sumner Frost to serve as the state’s entry to the fairgrounds.
+Constructed for the World’s Columbian Exposition held in Chicago in 1893, the building was designed by Lewiston Maine native, Charles Sumner Frost to serve as the state’s entry to the fairgrounds.
 The design is categorized as Queen Anne’s style and is an amalgamation of several different architectural designs of the period.
 Constructed of granite from 11 different quarries throughout the state, slate from Monson and wood harvested and milled in the state, the building represented several of Maine’s most important natural resources.
-In Chicago, the building…
+In…

 • Buildings & History